mgrandi/telegram_dl/notes/phone number notes.md

 ```

 HOWEVER, if you are adding a `+` sign to a short code number, you need to add the US country code of `1` to it as
-well or else it will not parse
+well or else it will not parse.
 ```python3
 >>> x = phonenumbers.parse("+42777", "US")